moby/moby/docs/swarm/swarm-tutorial/inspect-service.md

     ```
     $ docker service tasks helloworld

-    ID                         NAME          SERVICE     IMAGE   DESIRED STATE  LAST STATE          NODE
+    ID                         NAME          SERVICE     IMAGE   LAST STATE         DESIRED STATE  NODE
-    1n6wif51j0w840udalgw6hphg  helloworld.1  helloworld  alpine  RUNNING        RUNNING 19 minutes  manager1
+    8p1vev3fq5zm0mi8g0as41w35  helloworld.1  helloworld  alpine  Running 3 minutes  Running        worker2
     ```

-    In this case, the one instance of the `helloworld` service is running on the `manager1` node.
-Manager nodes in a Swarm can execute tasks just like worker nodes.
+    In this case, the one instance of the `helloworld` service is running on the `worker2` node.
+You may see the service running on your manager node.
+By default, manager nodes in a Swarm can execute tasks just like worker nodes.

     Swarm also shows you the `DESIRED STATE` and `LAST STATE` of the service task so you can see if tasks are running according to the service definition.

-4. Run `docker ps` on the node where the instance of the service is running to see the service container.
+4. Run `docker ps` on the node where the task is running to see details about the container for the task.

     >**Tip**: If `helloworld` is running on a node other than your manager node, you must ssh to that node.